 Research Interests

 Learning through Play: Using LEGO® Products, Practices, and Values to Teach Social and Ethical Aspects of Engineering Design.
 (2022).
 Proceedings of the 2022 American Society for Engineering Education Conference & Exposition.
-ABSBenjamin Joseph Laugelli
+Benjamin Joseph Laugelli

 Designing for a Sustainable World: Integrating the United Nations Sustainable Development Goals into a First-Year Course in Science, Technology and Society.
 (2020).
-Proceedings of the 2020 American Society for Engineering Education Conference & Exposition ABSBenjamin Joseph Laugelli
+Proceedings of the 2020 American Society for Engineering Education Conference & Exposition Benjamin Joseph Laugelli

 "Framing" the Book of Job: Teaching at the Intersection of Biblical Studies and Academic Writing (2015).
 In Teaching the Bible in the Liberal Arts Classroom, Vol. 2, Jane S. Webster and Glenn S. Holland, eds.
 Sheffield: Sheffield Phoenix Press.
-ABSBenjamin Joseph Laugelli
+Benjamin Joseph Laugelli

 "Mark's Monstrous Beasts: Reading Allusion to Daniel 7 in Mark 1.13."
 Paper presented at the Society of Biblical Literature International Meeting: Bible and Empire; St. Andrews, Scotland: July 11, 2013.
 Benjamin Joseph Laugelli